ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461IG/Installation_Guide.rst.txt

   WTOs are written to the SYSTEM console.

 SYSOUT or (SYSOUT,class)
-  WTOs are written to the sysout dataset, eventually in a specific class.
+  WTOs are written to the sysout dataset with the option of specifiying a class.
+The default class is A. Do not specify * as class.
+This is not supported.

 LOGGER
   WTOs are written to Sysplex logger.